Washington DC in a Day: A 24 Hour Sightseeing Itinerary

 The White House

-Easily identifiable to all, the symbol of American freedom and democracy sits just off the National Mall and is the official residence and workplace of the United States president.
+Easily identifiable to all, the White House is a symbol of American freedom and democracy sits just off the National Mall and is the official residence and workplace of the United States president.

 Capitol Hill (Congress and the Library)